 In the right patient, endoscopic browlifts can have several advantages.
 Along with the advantage of smaller incisions, browlifts performed endoscopically have fewer sensation changes (less numbness and itching), less wound care and fewer side effects following surgery.
 Also, with endoscopic browlifts there is no compromise to the hair.

 4) What other types of browlift procedures are there?
-Dr. Lopez uses various techniques to lift the brows.
+Dr. Lopez and Dr. Perro uses various techniques to lift the brows.
 Patients with high hairlines may benefit from a pretrichial browlift where an incision is made just at the anterior hairline and the position of the hairline can be lowered along with lifting the brows.
 In males with deep forehead wrinkles, a direct or mid-forehead browlift can be done where the incision is placed right in a wrinkle that hides the incision extremely well.

 6) How long does a browlift last?
 The longevity of the benefits of a browlift is dependent on many factors to include general health, sun exposure, tobacco use, and genetics.
 In general the brows will always be at a higher position for the rest of your life than if you had not had the surgery.

 7) What’s the difference between endoscopic browlift and midfacelift?
 Endoscopic browlifts have the ability to raise or lower the brow and address the upper eyelids and part of the lower eyelids, stopping at the bony rim below the eyes.
-When Dr. Lopez performs a midfacelift he is able to provide middle face rejuvenation -including any remaining portion under the eyes and the area of the face level with the nose down to the teeth.
+When Dr. Lopez or Dr. Perro perform a midfacelift he is able to provide middle face rejuvenation -including any remaining portion under the eyes and the area of the face level with the nose down to the teeth.
 With the addition of a midfacelift, the cheek is elevated; it pads the bony rim of the lower eyelid thus necessitating less fat removal.
 This improves his ability to treat lower eyelid “bags” and rejuvenate the bony orbital rim by precisely treating the droopiness and bagginess about the eyes in the manner that it ages.

 8) Will I still look like “me” after surgery?
 Many of my patients report that when they return to their normal life, their friends comment, “You look great.
 Are you getting more sleep?” or “You look less stressed and tired”.
-Dr. Lopez will not change the way you look, just enhance it.
+Dr. Lopez and Dr. Perro will not change the way you look, just enhance it.